contentful/slash-developers/docs/net/tutorials/managment-api.md

 await client.CreateLocaleAsync(locale);
 ```

 You can't delete a locale that is used as a fallback.
 You first need to delete or update any locale that has the locale you're trying to delete set as a fallback.
 When you delete a locale you delete **all** content associated with that locale.
-It is not possible to reverse this action and all content will be permanently deleted.
+It's not possible to reverse this action and all content will be permanently deleted.

 ```csharp
 await client.DeleteLocaleAsync("<locale_id>");